-Caramelized Spiced Brown Sugar Grilled Pineapple Recipe
+Caramelized Spiced Brown Sugar Grilled Pineapple Recipe, So Good

 Step aside boring canned pineapple, this is the best recipe for grilled pineapple that is easy to prepare, sweet, spicy, and oh so delicious.

 With just 6 ingredients, your spiced pineapple flavor will be taken to a whole other level.
 With this preparation, you can easily serve it as a side dish with barbeque, Hawai'ian food, or even spicy Asian or Thai style cuisine.
 For a dessert, simply serve the grilled pineapple with a bit of vanilla bean gelato, over a piece of all-butter pound cake, or even stand alone.

 Please don't use canned pineapple with this recipe, it doesn't hold up to grilling and sometimes produces an offputting magnified metallic flavor when heated.
 You always want to use fresh from Hawai'i, Maui Gold pineapples for best results.